ANZ keen to exit Cambodia bank stake

+BRIEF-Orient Securities issues 2017 first tranche subordinated bonds worth 3 bln yuan

+* Says it issued 2017 first tranche 3 years subordinated bonds worth 1.5 billion yuan with coupon rate of 4.9 percent

-SYDNEY Australia and New Zealand Banking Group Ltd (ANZ.AX), the country's third-biggest lender, is keen to exit its holding in Cambodia and will look at wholly owned business models wherever regulations allow.
+SYDNEY, March 25 Australia and New Zealand Banking Group Ltd, the country's third-biggest lender, is keen to exit its holding in Cambodia and will look at wholly owned business models wherever regulations allow.

 "We got out of a relationship, a small relationship, in Vietnam.
 We would like to do the same in Cambodia.
 I'd much rather have a wholly owned business in these places," ANZ CEO Mike Smith said at a press conference in Hong Kong on Monday.